hunterf2278/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process:

 I am currently in the first stage of this engineering design process, the first part was to choose a topic that we are most passionate about.
-Then we have to identify a problem, my problem is that people are uneducated or have limited knowledge about the different types of technology, that no one has discovered yet, that could help or improve a person's writing.
-The second stage of this process is too research
+Then we have to identify a problem, my problem is that people are uneducated or have limited knowledge about the different types of technology, that no one has discovered yet, that could improve a person's writing.
+The second stage of this process is to use websites and articles to help me research technology that we alreayd have, and tehcnology that could invented to help a young inspired writer.
+I will also make sure to get feedback from my peers so that I can get a new perspective on the sitiuation, which will help me further refine my research and my overall project.

 [Next](entry02.md)